zt64/ffmpeg-kt/README.md

 Contributions are welcome and appreciated

+## Acknowledgments

+* [PyAV](https://github.com/PyAV-Org/PyAV) - For serving as inspiration in designing a user-friendly API

 ## License

 This project is licensed under the GNU GPL v3.0 License - see the [LICENSE](LICENSE) file for